Sage Browned Butter Turkey

 Preheat the oven to 325°F, and set aside a large roasting pan for your bird.

 Prepare the turkey.
-Remove the turkey from its packaging, and pat it dry with a paper towel.
+Remove the fresh turkey from its packaging, and pat it dry with a paper towel.
 This will make the bird’s skin crisp up even more.

 Season with the sage browned butter.
 Use your hands to smear the turkey butter on, spreading it beneath the skin, inside the cavities and on top of the skin.